wolfgangasdf/iqp-book/3d-schroedinger.md

 \frac{d^2 \Phi}{d \phi^2}=-m^2 \Phi \Rightarrow \Phi(\phi)=e^{i m \phi}
 $$(3d-s-11)

-Due to the periodicity of the azimuthal coordinate $\phi=\phi+2\pi$, we obtain that $m$ must be an integer number $0, \pm1, \ldots$ With this, we have found our first **quantum number** describing our system!
-Note, we have only assumed that the potential is centrosymmetric, and already a quantum number appears!
+Due to the periodicity of the azimuthal coordinate $\phi=\phi+2\pi$, we obtain that $m$ must be an integer number $m=0, \pm1, \ldots$ With this, we have found our first **quantum number** describing our system!
+Note, we have only assumed that the potential is rotationally symmetric, and already a quantum number appears!

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]